wlingyuan/Practical-Python-and-Opencv/README.md

 # PracticalPythonAndOpenCV

 ## Description
-I searched 'how to learn CV for a new hand' on the internet and found this book.official book need to pay 90$,but I found the free version.it is really a friendly book for new.the code may have some opencv version problems.
+I searched 'how to learn CV for a new hand' on the internet and found this book.official book need to pay 90$,but I found the free version.it is really a friendly book for new.the code may have some opencv version problems.you may change the version of the opencv to run the code

 ## Table of Contents
 1. Introduction